GPrendi30/urop-2021-exercise-copy/README.md

+# NOTICE
+This is a copy of the urop-2021-exercise hosted by USI in their github repo https://github.com/testingautomated-usi/urop-2021-exercise

+Look for my genetic algorithm's implementation in the /ga folder

 # Exercise for 2021 UROP application "Developing Self-Driving Car Autopilots using Reinforcement Learning Algorithms"

 The task consists in implementing a Genetic Algorithm that generates closed tracks for the [DonkeyCar](https://www.donkeycar.com/).